-6. Beaches where dogs are welcome along California’s Central coast
+7. Beaches where dogs are allowed on California’s Central coast

 a) Monterey state beach and Del Monte Beach: Both beaches allow dogs on leash.
 For Monterey state beach, dogs on leash are allowed only south of the Monterey beach resort hotel.
 Del Monte beach is only known to locals and is located behind a coastal housing community, hidden from the main street.
 The hike to the beach involves a steep trail starting from the parking lot and so wearing sturdy shoes is advised.

 b) Asilomar state park and beach: Located in the coastal town of Pacific Grove, this beach is across the Asilomar conference grounds and allows on-leash canines on the beach and the trails.
 As a scientist working for a biotech company who treks here at least one every 18 months to attend the off-site conference, I can vouch for how clean the beach is with its white sand (a surfer favorite)!